Change minds and change your world.

 You can, too.

-Print, Kindle, audio, and e-books provide a detailed investigation of influence, persuasion, and the reasons behind human decision-making.
-By comparing recent scientific inquiry with centuries of behavioral observation, author Russell H. Granger makes an iron-clad case for the awesome power of the emotional trigger.
+Print, Kindle, audio, and e-books provide a detailed investigation of influence, persuasion, and the real reasons behind human decision-making.
+Scientific inquiry makes an iron-clad case for the awesome power of the emotional trigger.

-A variety of available formats from online e-learning to on-site facilitated workshops align with today’s blended learning environments.
-7 Triggers courses bring the material to life with multimedia components, interactive exercises, and behavior modeling activities.
+Combine online learning with on-site workshops to align with today’s blended learning environments.
+7 Triggers courses come to life with multimedia components, interactive exercises, and behavior modeling activities.

-A critical innovation in The 7 Triggers to Yes is the conversion of theoretical insight to practical application by way of simple yet powerful planning and execution mechanisms including forms, charts, checklists and diagrams on paper, in device apps, or as CRM extensions.
+A critical innovation in The 7 Triggers to Yes is the conversion of theory to practical application by way of simple yet powerful mechanisms like forms, charts, and checklists on paper, in device apps, or as CRM extensions.

-The growing number of 7 Triggers devotees have become active participants in online communities facilitated through popular social media channels.
-Real-world experiences, scenarios, and case studies accompany multiple sources of guidance and advice on the 7 Triggers.
+7 Triggers devotees have become active in online communities on popular social media channels.
+Real-world experiences, scenarios, and case studies accompany multiple sources of guidance and advice on the Triggers.

-Become more influential – submit the form below and we’ll help get you started.
+Submit the form below and we’ll help get you started!